Friction Class 8

 a) In air travel, aeroplanes are designed with aerodynamic shapes to reduce air resistance and improve fuel efficiency.

-b) Marine vessels like submarines and ships have streamlined designs to minimize water resistance and move more smoothly through the water.
+b) Marine vessels like submarines and ships have streamlined designs to minimise water resistance and move more smoothly through the water.

 c) Swimmers wear streamlined swimsuits to reduce water resistance and improve their performance.